gar1t/e2/doc/tutorial.rst

 Handling Client Connections
 ---------------------------

-As soon as our server is initialized, it "handles" incoming client connections.
+As soon as our server is initialized, it *handles* incoming client connections.

 .. literalinclude:: ../examples/mydb/src/mydb_server.part.1